-The application for MSRP 2015 will become available in December, and will be accepted until Friday, January 30, 2015.
-Please see the Application Requirements below to begin preparing your application.
+The online application for MSRP 2015 is now available and will be accepted until Friday, January 30, 2015.

 - African American, Latin American, and Native American students are strongly encouraged to apply